Hyeonjong of Joseon: Yesong Controversy

-Achievements
+Reign

 In 1666, during Hyeonjong's reign, Dutchman Hendrick Hamel left Korea after more than thirteen years of captivity.
 He returned to the Netherlands, where he wrote a book about Joseon Dynasty and his experience in Korea, which introduced the kingdom to many Europeans.

+From 1670 to 1671, Korea endured a devastating famine brought on by cold weather and poor harvests.
+While the death toll remains difficult to measure, hundreds of thousands of Koreans may have died.

 Hyeonjong stopped Hyojong's insuperable plan of northern conquest since Joseon had become a tributary state of the Qing Dynasty.
 Furthermore, after a series of victories against the Ming Dynasty, the Qing Dynasty had become too mighty to resist.
 However, Hyeonjong continued Hyojong's military expansion and reconstruction of the nation, devastated by the Seven-Year War and two Manchu invasions.
 He also encouraged astronomy and printing.
 He also legally banned the marriage between relatives and those who share the same surnames.
 He died in 1674, and his son Sukjong succeeded him.